 Public spending is planned under several intersecting sets of categories.
 The main ones are:

 Each of these categories appears in departmental spending plans and accounts.
 The amounts going to each vary according to departmental responsibilities and central government priorities.

 Money is spent on a very wide range of areas, but social protection, health and education are consistently the areas receiving the largest amounts.
 In 2018-19, social protection accounted for £275 billion of total spending, health £153 billion, and education £89 billion.
 Most areas have seen reductions in spending over the past few years.

 Departments spend both centrally and by funding public bodies, which are used when spending needs a degree of operational or constitutional separation from government.
-The largest such bodies in terms of the amount of funding they receive are NHS England and the Education Funding Agency.
+The largest such bodies in terms of the amount of funding they receive are NHS England and the Education and Skills Funding Agency.

 69% of all geographically-identifiable public spending in 2017-18 was in England, with Scotland, Wales and Northern Ireland seeing 8%, 4% and 3% respectively.
 Some also goes to the EU – the UK’s net contribution in 2018-19 was £11.2 billion – and some is spent abroad as part of the international development budget.

-In absolute terms, the UK’s public spending is similar to that of Italy.
-The UK is far from unusual in its spending among developed economies, either in the total amount that it spends or relative to the size of its economy – its spending as a percentage of GDP is very slightly below average amongst OECD members (a group of largely developed countries).
+In per-person terms, the UK’s public spending is similar to that of Australia or Japan.
+The UK is far from unusual in its spending among developed economies, either in the amount that it spends per person or relative to the size of its economy – its spending as a percentage of GDP is fairly typical amongst OECD members.

 Commons Briefing papers CBP-8046